Shahid-Ali-Khan-099/SUPERSTORE-SALES-PREDICTION/README.md

 Explored various regression algorithms such as linear regression, decision trees, random forests, and gradient boosting to identify the most suitable approach for sales prediction.

-Evaluated model performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE) to ensure accuracy and reliability in predicting sales figures.
+Evaluated model performance using performance metrics to ensure accuracy and reliability in predicting sales figures.